Operation Sheridan Sabre: Operation

 On 3 December Company D, 2nd Battalion, 7th Cavalry Regiment conducted an air assault into the area northeast of Hớn Quản District.
-Although the landing zone showed no signs of PAVN activity the company came under heavy B-40 rocket, 82m mortar, .51 caliber machine gun, automatic and small arms fire.
+Although the landing zone showed no signs of PAVN activity the company came under heavy B-40 rocket, 82mm mortar, .51 caliber machine gun, automatic and small arms fire.
 In addition, the PAVN employed command detonated mines.
 Airstrikes, aerial rocket artillery and artillery support enabled the company to repulse a number of ground attacks by the estimated battalion size force.
 Company A, 2/7th Cavalry air assaulted into the landing zone to reinforce Company D. The contact broke after more than five hours of fierce battle.
 US losses were 24 killed and 1 missing, while PAVN losses were unknown.
 Sergeant John Noble Holcomb would be posthumously awarded the Medal of Honor for his actions in this battle.

 On 9 December while conducting a reconnaissance in force in the vicinity of grid reference XT 685845 southwest of Hớn Quản, Company A, 5/7th Cavalry came in contact with an estimated PAVN company.
 Troop C, 1st Squadron, 11th Armored Cavalry Regiment (11th ACR), provided fire support in the 5 hour long battle.
 The PAVN were defeated leaving behind 93 killed, 1 captured, 3 B-40 rocket launchers and 12 individual weapons.
 US losses were 14 killed.

-On 14 December while operating in the vicinity of grid reference XT 182655 north of Trang Sup, Troop A, 1st Squadron, 9th Cavalry Regiment helicoptersspotted 30 PAVN and engaged with organic weapons resulting in 20 PAVN killed.
+On 14 December while operating in the vicinity of grid reference XT 182655 north of Trang Sup, Troop A, 1st Squadron, 9th Cavalry Regiment helicopters spotted 30 PAVN and engaged with organic weapons resulting in 20 PAVN killed.

 The Christmas ceasefire went into effect at 18:00 on 24 December, and extended until 18:00 25 December.
 At 11:00 on 25 December, surveillance helicopters received approximately 300 rounds of automatic weapons fire.
 Artillery and air strikes were placed on several suspected PAVN locations.
 On 27 December, approximately 60 PAVN were spotted at grid XT 575885, artillery and air strikes were called in which resulted in 41 PAVN killed.
 On 27 December, two companies of 2nd Battalion, 2nd Mechanized Infantry Regiment which were under the operational control of the 2nd Brigade received intense automatic weapons fire from three sides.
 The contact lasted for approximately 4 hours during which support from artillery, aerial rocket artillery and air strikes resulted in 52 PAVN killed and 2 captured for US losses of 2 killed.